How to Manage Multiple Restaurants and Locations

 With more locations come more points of analysis, which in turn helps you determine what your under-performing locations can take away from your top-performing ones.

 Say, for example, one of your five same-concept locations didn't generate as much profit as the other four.
-You can reference and compare the key metrics from all of these locations like total revenue, profit margin, inventory variance, etc. to see where that location might be falling short.
+You can reference and compare the key restaurant metrics from all of these locations like total revenue, profit margin, inventory variance, etc. to see where that location might be falling short.
 From there, you can apply the best practices from top-performing locations to bring your less-profitable unit up to par.

 Supplier Sourcing